adkelley/gpt_jpn_eng/README.md

 ## User Stories
 1. As a User, I can select one or more lines of English or Japanese text in a document and convert it, inline, to Japanese or English, respectively.
-2. As a User, I should be able to specify the context and the degree of formality in the desired translation
+2. As a User, I should see the translation begin printing almost immediately

 ## UI Notes
 ### UI Steps